 As you build your online authority and optimize your website, you should begin to see a rise in the metrics.
 First, you should see an increase in traffic, which will be followed by an increase in the low-value leads, followed by an increase in the high-value leads.
 Ultimately, you want more of those high-value leads that you can convert into customers, but it often takes more of the former to get the latter.

-When you see traffic increase but you don't see an increase in leads, remember that many searchers are doing research first.
+When you see traffic increase but don't see an increase in leads, remember that many searchers are doing research first.
 That means a potential customer may come back to your site one or more times before they reach out.
-Ultimately, you want to get results as quickly as possible.
-But having unrealistic expectations in regard to the already long timeframes that are a part of digital marketing, as well as B2B marketing, will only cause frustration and potentially lead you to bail on a campaign before it has a chance to succeed.
+We often see leads that become customers touch our client's digital footprints 7-10 times before reaching out.
+I understand all business owners want results, but having unrealistic expectations in regard to the already long timeframes that are a part of digital marketing, as well as B2B marketing, will only cause frustration and potentially lead you to bail on a campaign before it has a chance to succeed.

 Overcome and conquer